Welcome to the Cottrell Center

 Patricia Diggin, Director email@example.com

-Pattie Diggin sits on the Board of Directors at the Chester County Fund for Women and Girls.
-Pattie is also on the Ambassador and Education Foundation committees of the Greater West Chester Chamber of Commerce and sits on the i2n Board of the Chester County Economic Development Council.
+Pattie Diggin earned an MBA degree from West Chester University in 1996.
+She joined West Chester University in 2011 as an Adjunct Professor of Marketing and currently serves as the Director of The Cottrell Entrepreneurship Center.
+Pattie sits on the Board of Directors at the Chester County Fund for Women and Girls where she heads up the Development and Marketing committees.
+She is also a member of the Ambassador and Education Foundation committees at the Greater West Chester Chamber of Commerce and sits on the i2n Board of the Chester County Economic Development Council.
+Since 2014 she has been a SCORE volunteer and works collaboratively with organizations in the region that are committed to expanding the impact of entrepreneurship programming and supporting development of small businesses.

 Gabriell Velazquez, Undergraduate Assistant

 Gabriella Velazquez is the Cottrell Center Undergraduate Assistant.
-She is a student in the WCU College of Business and Public Management.
+She is a senior marketing major in the WCU College of Business and Public Management.
 Gabriella joined the Cottrell Center team in Fall 2019.
 She graduated from Northampton Community College in Fall of 2018 with an Associate of Applied Science in Marketing.
-Gabriella has experience interning for non-profit establishments and volunteers her time to SCORE of Chester and Delaware County and the American Marketing Association at WCU.
+Gabriella has experience interning for non-profit establishments and volunteers her time to SCORE of Chester and Delaware County.
+Gabriella is also involved in the American Marketing Association at WCU and serves as President of 2020-2021 Academic Year.

 The Dr. Edwin Cottrell Entrepreneurial Leadership Center is named in honor of Dr. Edwin Cottrell, West Chester University Professor Emeritus of Health and Physical Education.
 The naming of the center was through the generosity of a gift by Claire and Gary Daniels in honor of Dr. Cottrell, Mr. Daniel's golf coach.